Kapitän zur See (Crew 33)

 He was clearly a charismatic leader of men, similar in this respect to Großadmiral Dönitz, who stated after the war that Lüth had been earmarked for the position of BdU.
 However, because of his political leanings, had Lüth survived he would have undoubtedly served a long term in Allied captivity and may even have been barred from serving in any position of authority after his release.

 Two days after his death Lüth received the last state funeral of the Third Reich.
-Six U-boat officers decorated with the Knights Cross formed the honor guard, and Dönitz spoke the last words.
+Six U-boat officers decorated with the Knights Cross formed the honour guard, and Dönitz spoke the last words.
 A memorial stone at Marineschule Mürwik still honours the memory of this outstanding U-boat officer today.

 Patrol info for Wolfgang Lüth